Receiving Financial Aid and Scholarships

 Even if your aid has not posted to your bill by the billing deadline, you will not be charged late fees as long as you have enough financial aid to pay your total bill.
 If your aid is not enough to pay your total charges, subtract your pending/anticipated aid (aid you have accepted for the quarter) from the amount you owe and pay the difference by the bill due date.

-Students must be enrolled in classes (more than 5 units) to receive financial aid and must have completed loan promissory notes and entrance counseling requirements.
+Students must be enrolled in classes (at least 6 units) to receive financial aid and must have completed loan promissory notes and entrance counseling requirements.
 See Important Next Steps.
 Financial aid is posted to student bills on the schedule below.

 |Summer Session 1